 In the UK, your readers will expect you to use hyphens in compound adjectives.

-Americans are more lenient.
-The US ruling is: Use a hyphen if it eliminates ambiguity or helps your reader, else don't bother.
-If you're unsure, use hyphens.
-You won't be marked down for using hyphens.
+Use a hyphen if it eliminates ambiguity or helps your reader.
+If you're unsure, use a hyphen.

-Compound Adjectives with NumbersThe easiest compound adjectives to spot are the ones which include numbers.
+Compound Adjectives with NumbersThe easiest compound adjectives to spot are the ones that include numbers.
+For example: